 Current transformers: All CT’s should conform to the ANSI standard accuracy class for metering service of 0.3 or better and shall be provided with certificates of test stipulating the ratio and phase angle corrections at 10% and 100% of rating with the standard ANSI burden nearest to the actual "in-service" burden Whenever practical, the CT’s should be designed to withstand continuous operation and maintain class 0.3 or better metering accuracy at twice or more of rated current (ex.
 Transformer thermal rating factor greater than or equal to 2)

-Voltage Transformers: All VT’s should conform to the ANSI standard accuracy class for metering service of 0.3 or better and be provided with certificates of test stipulating the ratio and phase angle corrections at 100% rating with zero burden and with the rated maximum standard burden.
+Voltage Transformers: All VTs should conform to the ANSI standard accuracy class for metering service of 0.3 or better and be provided with certificates of test stipulating the ratio and phase angle corrections at 100% rating with zero burden and with the rated maximum standard burden.

 Test Block/Switches: These test blocks should be designed to provide a means to measure the input quantities from the current and/or voltage transformers and to allow the application of test quantities